Grooming

 Short Coated Breeds

-Follow this general approach - start by using a slicker brush to draw any loose hair to the top of the rabbit’s coat.
-Be sure to brush the fur in the right direction so that it lays flat.
-For long-haired rabbits, use a wide-toothed comb or mat comb.
+Follow this general approach - start by using a slicker brush to draw any loose hair from the rabbit’s coat.
+Brush the fur in the right direction so that it lays flat.
+You can also lift a section of fur and brush it out in sections.

 Use a Zoom Groom to gently remove the excess fur.
 Use a stroking motion from behind the rabbit’s ears, along his back to his tail.
 Repeat the process a few times, taking in the rabbit’s sides and tummy too.

-If you have a longer-coated rabbit, part his fur so that you can check for hay seeds and other irritants that may have worked their way down to the skin, especially around his face and eyes.
+If you have a longer/medium coated rabbit, part his fur so that you can check for hay seeds and other irritants that may have worked their way down to the skin, especially around his face, eyes, tail and rump.

 Now use your slicker brush or comb to go over bunny’s coat, brushing with the direction of growth.
 This should get rid of any tangles and stubborn loose hair.